aligalezo/BaboonRepro_TeachingModule/README.md

 5. *alpha_consort* - whether or not the female consorted<sup>[3](#footnote3)</sup> with an alpha male<sup>[4](#footnote4)</sup> on that day
 6. *nonalpha_consort* - whether or not the female consorted with a non-alpha male on that day

 This dataset includes data from 93 female baboons, with approximately 10 fecal estrogen samples per female.
-Minor differences between this dataset and the the dataset used in [Gesquire et al. 2007](https://doi.org/10.1016/j.yhbeh.2006.08.010) are due to small, incremental changes in the database over time.
+Minor differences between this dataset and the the dataset used in [Gesquiere et al. 2007](https://doi.org/10.1016/j.yhbeh.2006.08.010) are due to small, incremental changes in the database over time.

 #### Footnotes
 <a name="footnote1"><sup>1</sup></a> *cycling*: sexually mature but not pregnant or lactating